sschnug/MaxNormRegCollaborativeFiltering_SGD/README.md

 - Positive:
   - it works (when a Movielens dataset is accessible)
-  - it can provide very good results beating less complex models (SVD-based; Trace-norm and co.) with parameter-tuning (especially for large-scale datasets; e.g. Movielens 20M)
+  - it can provide very good results beating less complex models (SVD-based; trace-norm and co.) with parameter-tuning (especially for large-scale datasets; e.g. Movielens 20M)
   - it's vectorized
 - Negative:
   - the core-loop is a python-loop